 Yuval Levin (09:04):

-Well, that I have very similar biases and so I may be clouded in the same way, but I do think that there is a particular kind of character to the breakdown of our common culture now that has to do with the fact that we're in a moment where the division is not only left and right, but also up and down.
-In a sense a lot of our institutions are dominated by a kind of progressive mindset because the American elite today is just more cohesive than it has generally been in our history.
-I think it's actually an important thing to see about the United States.
-European visitors to the United States in the 19th and most of the 20th century were always struck by the way in which we had a diversity of elites.
-The people who ran companies were very different from the people who ran government agencies or the people who ran newspapers or the people who ran the English department at Brown University.
+Well, you know that I have very similar biases, and so I may be clouded in the same way.
+I do think that there is a particular kind of character to the breakdown of our common culture now that has to do with the fact that we're in a moment where the division is not only left and right, but also up and down, in a sense.
+A lot of our institutions are dominated by a kind of progressive mindset, because the American elite today is just more cohesive than it has generally been in our history.

-They certainly have.
-But I think broadly speaking, the left has been pushing the envelope and the right has been pushed and a lot of the ways in which that's happened, whether that's in the universities or in American corporate culture or in the broader popular culture has had to do with some of these ideas that have gone under the names of diversity or diversity, equity and inclusion.
-The striking thing to me about Diversity Equity Inclusion policies is that they restrict diversity and they undermine equity and they exclude people so that if you believe in those things, then you should be against them, not for them.
-A lot of the exclusion takes the form of constraining the range of permissible opinion.
-In that sense, it is a problem for our public life, just as I've just suggested that it makes it hard for us to disagree constructively because in too many American institutions there are opinions that are out of bounds that are not allowed to be expressed, and very often those are fringe opinions.
-They're very widely held views of large portions of American society.
-They're just not allowed to have a place.
+A lot of the exclusion takes the form of constraining the range of permissible opinion, and in that sense, it is a problem for our public life.
+Just as I've suggested, it makes it hard for us to disagree constructively, because in too many American institutions, there are opinions that are out of bounds, that are not allowed to be expressed.
+Very often those are not fringe opinions, they're very widely held views of large portions of American society, they're just not allowed to have a place.
 I think that makes it very difficult for us to have a functional political and cultural life.
 It also makes it difficult for the institutions of our constitutional system to work.
-And so yeah, I don't think it's been quite equal.
-I think it's fair to say.
+I don't think it's been quite equal, I think it's fair to say.

 Mitch Daniels (12:17):